jsommers/switchyard/examples/exercises/router/router2.rst

 If you need to step through code to see what's going on, you can add calls to ``debugger()`` at any point in your code.
 When execution reaches that line, you'll get a Python debugger (pdb) command line at which you can inspect variables, call methods, etc., in order to understand what's happening.
 This kind of debugging will, in general, be much more effective than "printf" debugging.
 This project includes quite a bit of complexity, so inspecting variables and stepping through your program in the debugger can be extremely helpful!

+Note that the above test scenario file is *not* included in this repository but is available on request.

 Mininet ("live") testing
 ------------------------